Footpath Policy 2026

 Background:

-We currently priortise new footpaths using a range of factors, including how many people walk in the area, the type of road, access to public transport and how close the route is to community facilities.
+We currently prioritise new footpaths using a range of factors, including how many people walk in the area, the type of road, access to public transport and how close the route is to community facilities.

 While this approach has served us well, we want to better understand how you use footpaths and what matters most when balancing safety, accessibility, location and long‑term planning.